tsulliva333/Runtime-Container-Security-for-Kube/README.md

 ![Screen capture of NeuVector console login](images/Console-login.png)

-If you have not yet received a temporary license for using the NeuVector console, go to [Red Hat Marketplace](https://marketplace.redhat.com/en-us/products/neuvector-operator) and request a free trial.
-This will give you a license to access the console.
+If you have not yet received a temporary license for using the NeuVector console, __(EDITOR NOTE: This is confusing to me.
+You didn't instruct the reader to get a license in the Prerequisites.)__ go to [Red Hat Marketplace](https://marketplace.redhat.com/en-us/products/neuvector-operator) and request a free trial.
+This will give you a license to access the console. __(EDITOR NOTE: Perhaps you should rewrite this tutorial so that the first step for the reader is to register for a free trial license from the Red Hat Marketplace.)__

 Once you log in, you should see the NeuVector console.